-Chanel's Fall/Winter 2019 Snow Boots Are Available To Shop (& They're Just As Good As You Remember)
+Chanel's Shearling Boots Are Finally Available & They're Just As Good As You Remember

 Earlier this year the fashion industry watched as Karl Lagerfeld's final Chanel collection walked down the runway.
 It was nothing less than whimsical, what with the makeshift winter wonderland and storybook set.
 But as the (faux) fresh powder began to settle on the runway, all eyes were on Chanel's Fall/Winter 2019 snow boots.
 Though at times barely visible underneath the floor-sweeping hemlines, a few swift glances undoubtedly left the style-set wanting more.
 And the good news is, they're (finally) available for purchase.